rai-wtnb/codex-test/README.md

 If the transcript doesn't open automatically:

+1. **Manually click "...more"** in the video description to expand it
-1. **Check if transcript is available** - not all videos have transcripts
+2. **Check if transcript is available** - not all videos have transcripts
-2. **Manually open transcript** once, then reload the page
-3. **Ensure video description is expanded** - some transcripts are hidden behind "...more"
+3. **Look for the transcript button** - it should appear after expanding the description
 4. **Wait a few seconds** - the extension needs time to detect page changes

+### Common Issues

+- **Description needs manual expansion**: YouTube's dynamic loading sometimes requires manual clicking of the "...more" button
+- **No transcript available**: Some videos don't have auto-generated or manual transcripts
+- **Different layouts**: YouTube Premium and regular YouTube may have slightly different layouts

 ## Browser Compatibility